bibleexchange/romans__textbook/textbook/en/1001_the-rejection-of-israel-and-human-responsibility.md

 **Read Isaiah 65:1—10**.
 God sends a preacher -> a preacher preaches -> an audience hears -> the hearer believes -> the believer calls on the name of the Lord -> the Lord saves him.
 Where is the DISCONNECT?
 "They have not obeyed or heeded the Gospel."

 - Did God send a preacher?
-YES (vs. 19, 20, Moses, Isaiah, etc.)
+YES (v.
+19, 20, Moses, Isaiah, etc.)
 - Did the preacher preach?
-YES (vs. 16)
+YES (v.
+16)
 - Did the Audience Hear?
-YES (vs. 18, Moses Foretold, Isaiah Foretold)
+YES (v.
+18, Moses Foretold, Isaiah Foretold)

 The hearers refused to believe.
 We have a responsibility in God's plan of redemption.
 God is using the Gentiles to provoke the Jew to jealousy (10:19).